Eugène Lourié: Early years

-Lourié was born Yevgeny Lure to Jewish parents in Kharkov (present-day Kharkiv, Ukraine) in 1903.
+Yevgeny Lure was born on 8 April 1903 in Kharkov, Kharkovsky Uyezd (present-day Kharkiv, Ukraine) to Russian Jewish parents.
 His first experience with cinema was in 1911 when a movie theater opened in Kharkov.
 In 1919, during the Russian Civil War, he worked on an anti-communist film titled Black Crowes.

 After he fled from the Soviet Union, he made his way to Istanbul.
 While there he made money for a fare to Paris, by painting and drawing movie posters.
 He even slept in the theater on top of a piano to save money.

 Career

 Art director and production designer

 In the 1930s, he worked as a production designer for such directors as Jean Renoir, Max Ophüls, and René Clair.
 As an assistant and production designer to Renoir, he worked on such French films as La Grande illusion and La Règle du Jeu.
 After Renoir had moved to Hollywood in the early 1940s, Lourié moved as well, and worked with other directors including Sam Fuller, Charlie Chaplin, and Robert Siodmak.